 Breakthrough is a program for youth 16 – 30 who are former or current participants in Youth Peer.
 The Notebook is a youth-generated resource, written in 2011 – 2013 with funding from the Mental Health Foundation of Nova Scotia.
 Challenges that these students identified were discussed in a safe group situation while a Breakthrough staff person wrote down the student’s ideas, both the pitfalls and the strategies for overcoming or avoiding them.
 The notebook is intended to transform the insights of youth participants into a practical and easy-to-use lifeline for other youth in similar crisis situations.

 This booklet was researched and written by the volunteers and staff of Youth Peer in 2012 – 2013 with funding from the Central Cape Breton Community Health Board and Intact Insurance.
 Volunteers brainstormed topics that tutors might likely encounter and then researched activities that would engage and inform students.
 The handbook offers group and individual activities for issues pertaining to Anger Management, Stress, Hygiene, Bullying and Self-Esteem.

 The B.O.L.D Handbook was written in 2009 – 2010 with funding from IWK.
 This resource is designed to assist volunteers in tutoring and mentoring students who have challenges in learning.
 It contains practical, specific strategies for dealing with common learning difficulties and behaviours.

-Community Youth Volunteer Empowerment Toolkit
+Community Youth Empowerment Toolkit

-The Toolkit was undertaken in 2003 – 2004 with sponsorship from Volunteer Canada.
+The Community Youth Empowerment Toolkit was undertaken in 2003 – 2004 with sponsorship from Volunteer Canada.
 Volunteer tutors with the help of Youth Peer staff, came up with recurring areas of concern in dealing with their students.
 The topics were then researched and written up by tutors with the goal of developing a standardized guide to be used by volunteers in many situations where youth are involved.